ultraio/docs-blockchain/docs/guides/Integrating Ultra/use-ultra-unreal.md

 # Using the Ultra Unreal Subsystem

+## Example Project

+We've put together an example project which illustrates the expected flow.
+You can grab the [example project here](https://github.com/ultraio/UnrealSampleProject).

+## Access

 You'll need a `client_id` for this.
 To get one, [you can request one directly from Ultra](https://developers.ultra.io/guides/Integrating%20Ultra/requesting-a-client_id.html).

 ## Configuration